ericguitard/guitard-mta-sts/README.md

-# guitard.ca MTA-STS Policy
+# guitard.ca MTA-STS policy

-This repository publishes the MTA-STS Policy for guitard.ca.
+This repository publishes the MTA-STS policy for guitard.ca.

 Production endpoint: